-I stayed at the Don CeSar for three nights (after spending the first two nights at the nearby (and very subpar) Postcard Inn.
-And I couldn’t have been more impressed.
-Do you ever walk into a place and sigh and relax your shoulders a bit and think “yes…this is my kind of place.”?
+I first stayed at the Don CeSar on my first “post COVID” trip in April 2021, and I couldn’t have been more impressed.
+Do you ever walk into a place, sigh, relax your shoulders a bit, and think “yes…this is my kind of place.”?
 No?
 Just me??
 Well anyways, that was my first impression.

 My favorite thing is how close it is to Pass-a-Grille (the southernmost neighborhood on the island).
 Pass-a-Grille is where people “in the know” go because it has such a different vibe than St Pete Beach.
-Read all about Pass-a-Grille (one of the cutest little beach towns in Florida!) here.
+More about that later.

 The decor was pretty cute.
 It definitely felt Floridian but not over the top and keeping with the upscale vibe of the resort.